ymatto/Station-Manager-2/README.md

 To listen, using the default example configuration, point your netradio player at [http://localhost:8000/sm2_test](http://localhost:8000/sm2_test) and you'll hear some example tunes playing (courtesy of the awesome dudes at the creative commons-licensed [Dusted Wax Kingdom](https://dustedwax.org/) label).

+Or you can pull up the Icecast broadcast status page at [http://localhost:8000/status](http://localhost:8000/status) to see stats, get playlist links, etc.

 Keep reading to learn how to configure your own netradio station from scratch.